Call for Mentors: Art Apprenticeship Network 2023

-Established in 2020, the Art Apprenticeship Network is a program that funds student apprenticeships with established artists, curators and cultural workers.
+The Art Apprenticeship Network funds student apprenticeships with established artists, curators and cultural workers since 2020.
 Through this program, Emily Carr students will assist artists with studio work and project production.
 Developed to build and strengthen the local art ecosystem through a part-time apprenticeship model, the program aims to create opportunities for paid work, social connection, and hands-on experience for emerging practitioners.

 The Art Apprenticeship Network is invested in creating opportunities that celebrate diversity and intersectionality in sexuality, gender, culture, race, ethnicity, religion, and ability.
 We extend a special invitation to practitioners from diverse backgrounds, including individuals of Indigenous descent.

 - You are an established artist, curator or worker within a cultural non-profit organization in the Vancouver area

 - You apply with a well-defined project or scope of work for a prospective apprentice, including the must-have hard and soft skills for the position